Kamenice nad Lipou

 Kamenice nad Lipou (/cs/; Kamnitz an der Linde) is a town in Pelhřimov District in the Vysočina Region of the Czech Republic.
 It has about 3,700 inhabitants.
+It is located on the Kamenice River in the Křemešník Highlands.

+Kamenice nad Lipou was founded in the 13th century.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Kamenice nad Lipou Castle.

 Administrative division

 Kamenice nad Lipou consists of eight municipal parts (in brackets population according to the 2021 census):